Call us toll free: +64 226953063

 Narrative Continuum: Meaning Without Closure

-In a continuum:
+Within a continuum:

-• Contradictions aren’t errors; they’re tension.
+• Contradictions are not errors; they are sources of tension.

-• Direction matters more than definition.
+• Direction carries more weight than definition.

 How Participation Shapes the Story